YoungKwon-Park/Young_Photometry/README.md

 ## Core technical message

-The workflow shows that dual-color photometry should not be treated as a simple two-channel recording problem.
-Reliable interpretation requires:
+This project treats mixed spectral recording as a data-processing and signal-isolation problem rather than as a simple two-channel measurement task.
+Reliable interpretation required:

-- full-spectrum measurement rather than fixed-channel assumption
+- Full-spectrum acquisition instead of fixed-channel assumption
-- structured reconstruction and standardization of raw outputs
+- Reconstruction and standardization of fragmented raw outputs
-- range-based quantification instead of single-point extraction
+- Reusable transfer between MATLAB and Python environments
+- Range-based signal quantification from defined wavelength intervals
-- validation of contamination directionality
+- Empirical validation of contamination directionality
-- a correction model that preserves local spectral structure
+- A correction model that preserves local spectral structure
-- evaluation of mixed signals before and after correction
+- Before/after evaluation of algorithmic impact in mixed recordings

 ## Main result

-Using GCaMP6f and jRGECO1a as a validation pair, the workflow identifies directionally biased contamination from the green sensor into the red measurement range, defines a reproducible spectral correction template, and evaluates the effect of correction in dual-injection recordings.
-The final extension to dopamine/serotonin data supports the reuse of the same workflow beyond the original validation pair.
+Using GCaMP6f and jRGECO1a as a validation pair, the workflow identifies directionally biased contamination from the green-associated signal into the red measurement range, defines a reproducible spectral correction template, and evaluates the effect of correction in mixed dual-injection recordings.
+The final application to dopamine/serotonin data supports reuse of the same workflow beyond the original validation pair.

 ## Recommended reading order